shannonZHONG/demo5/README.md

 # demo5
-version 1
+version 1  done

+versinn 2  need to be done

+todo  list

-did not put it into funcions
+put it into funcions

-did not re-write css  to sass
+re-write css  to sass